Kylekoh/udacity_trial/2. Web Programming with JavaScript/fend-project-memory-game/README.md

 3. Run Time
 - Run time will be start as you click start button.
 And will be terminated when you finish the game.

-If you find whole pairs of cards, 'complete.html' will be pop up to show result of game.
-It has star
+## Game Evaluate

-## sdfjk
+After game finished, 'complete.html' will be pop up to show result of game.
+At here tree elements that mentioned in [Game Rule](#gamerule) as three elements to evaluate game.